Outerskyb/Outerskyb.github.io/_posts/2021-11-30-Unsupervised-Learning-of-Visual-Representations-by-solving-Jigsaw-Puzzles.md

 ### 3.1 The Context-Free Architecture

 Dealing with these problem, the paper build siamese-ennead convolution neural network.
 Which is called Context free Network.
-From the input of it to fc6's structor is same as Alexnet's.
-The network uses this structor as row of siamese-ennead network.
+From the input of it to fc6's structure is same as Alexnet's.
+The network uses this structure as row of siamese-ennead network.
 After data pass fc6 layer all nine ouput of fc6 layer is concatenated, Then feeded to fc7.
 All of the weights in siamese part are shared.

 ### 3.2 The jigsaw Puzzle Task